 FAQ

-• Will the second language steal traffic from the first?: Only if you misconfigure hreflang.
-Done right, they target different SERPs and do not compete.
+- Will the second language steal traffic from the first?: Only if you misconfigure hreflang.
+With correct bidirectional, self-referencing tags the two versions target different SERPs (a Chinese query and an English query are different queries) and do not compete.
+Broken return tags are the usual cause of cannibalization.

-• Should I use a translation service or write the second language myself?: Write or rewrite yourself if you can.
-Translations read flat and rank worse, regardless of tool.
+- Should I use a translation service or write the second language myself?: Write or rewrite yourself if you possibly can.
+Straight machine translation reads flat, misses local context, and Google’s spam systems increasingly flag bulk auto-translation.
+A native rewrite that bakes in local framing consistently outperforms a literal translation of the same article.

-• Is bilingual worth the operational cost for AdSense?: Usually not for AdSense alone.
-It is worth it for total reach, brand, or if the second market has higher conversion for a product or affiliate offer.
+- Is bilingual worth the operational cost just for AdSense?: Usually not.
+Doubling output for AdSense alone rarely clears the maintenance tax.
+Bilingual pays off for total reach, brand, or when the second market converts better for a product or affiliate offer.

 Tags: #Indie dev #Website planning #Bilingual #hreflang #SEO #Content ops